hms-dbmi/ome-tiff-tiler/README.md

     --mount "type=bind,src=YOUR_OUTPUT,dst=/output_dir" \
     ome-tiff-tiler
 ```

 (Or `gehlenborglab/ome-tiff-tiler:latest` to pull from DockerHub.)

-Two environment variables should be set:
+Environment variables should be set:

-- `CHANNEL_PAGE_PAIRS`: Space-delimited pairs of layer name and corresponding TIFF index.
+- `CHANNEL_PAGE_PAIRS`: (Only for use with `dz` pyramid type) Space-delimited pairs of layer name and corresponding TIFF index.
 - `PREFIX`: Prefix to prepend to tile filenames.
+- `SERVER_URL`: (Only for use with `tiff` pyramid type) For creating metadata that can be used as a JSON, put in the protocol, host, and any (other) prefix of the server_url
+- `PYRAMID_TYPE`: One of `dz` and `tiff` for either Deepzoom (channel clamped) or TIFF pyramid
   And two mounts should be provided:
 - Replace `YOUR_FILE.tif` with absolute path of the OME-TIFF to tile.
 - Replace `YOUR_OUTPUT` with absolute path of directory where the tiles should go.